aswinks123/NixVault/README.md

 - 📝 Log file integration to easily review errors and logs
 - 💡 Modular structure with easy extensibility

-Note: Program is in development stage
+Note: Software is in development stage

 ---
 ## 🚀 Getting Started